bcornec/wod-set/profile/ADMIN-GUIDE.md

     - Apps Installation
     - System Performance Tuning including kernels setup & configuration and depending on the server:
-    - on backend:
+    - on wod-backend:
         - JupyterHub application installation and configuration
         - Linux students creation
         - JupyterHub users creation
         - A complete JupyterHub server preinstalled and configured with some additional Jupyterhub kernels
         - A postfix server used for the procmail API
-    - on frontend:
+    - on wod-frontend:
          - Javascript setup with npm
          - portal installation and launch
-    - on the API/DB:
+    - on wod-api-db:
          - Javascript setup with npm
          - PostgreSQL install and setup with sequelize
          - REST API server installation and launch